 The Girl Who Seduced the Hell Out of Him

-Teenager Vanessa Redlynn (Jessica Lowndes - Altitude) has a troubled past; as a child she found her dead mother and following that has been a ward of the state, bouncing from one foster home to another with trouble always following her.
-It is how she finds herself transferring to Fairview Heights High School mid term and meeting Chris (Grant Gustin) who had just returned to school having been depressed after his girlfriend dumped him.
-It doesn't take long for Vanessa to get her claws into Chris something which his mother Maddie (Annabeth Gish - Bag of Bones) becomes increasingly concerned about and attempts to persuade Chris to finish with her especially when she learns something of Vanessa's past.
+Vanessa Redlynn (Jessica Lowndes - Altitude) is a teenager with a troubled past; as a child she found her dead mother and following that has been a ward of the state, bouncing from one foster home to another with trouble always following her.
+It is how she finds herself transferring to Fairview Heights High School mid term and meeting Chris (Grant Gustin), who had just returned to school having become depressed after his girlfriend dumped him.
+It doesn't take long for Vanessa to get her claws into Chris, something which his mother, Maddie (Annabeth Gish - Bag of Bones), becomes increasingly concerned about.
+It leads to Maddie trying to persuade Chris to finish with her especially when she learns something of Vanessa's past.
 Angered by being rejected Vanessa turns nasty, causing life at school for Chris to become a nightmare with things getting increasingly worse the more angry she becomes.

 What this all boils down to is that "A Mother's Nightmare" is not anything particularly new when it comes to TV movies involving seductive and obsessed teens.
 But this benefits greatly from the right casting with both Annabeth Gish and Jessica Lowndes doing a nice job of making their characters entertaining if in some cases a little extreme.